Taxes and shipping calculated at checkout

 Torrey’s work has been featured in Maxim and Southwest Art magazines, is collected internationally, and is in many public and private collections.

-Margery Torrey is represented by Broadmoor Galleries, Colorado Springs, Colorado; and Simpson Gallagher Gallery, Cody, Wyoming.
+Margery Torrey is represented by the Broadmoor Galleries, Colorado Springs, Colorado; Simpson Gallagher Gallery, Cody, Wyoming; and Trailside Galleries–online.